achewink/vpon-sdk/android/android-banner.en.md

 layout:         "android"
 title:          "Android - Banner Ad"
 lead:           ""
-description:    "The description for this page in the meta data in header."
+description:    ""
 keywords:       "Keywords for this page, in the meta data"
 permalink:       android/banner/
 lang:           "en"
 ---
 # Finished Integration Guide
 ---
 If you haven't finished the previous integration guide, please check all the [settings here]({{site.baseurl}}/android/integration-guide/).

 # Coding for showing Banner
 ---